no-usefun/todoListApp/README.md

 ---

-## 📖 Application Workflow
+# 📖 Application Workflow

-1. User enters a task in the input field.
+1. User enters a task using the input form.
-2. Task is added to application state.
+2. Task is stored in **React state**.
-3. State is synchronized with **LocalStorage**.
+3. The state synchronizes with **LocalStorage**.
-4. On reload, todos are restored from LocalStorage.
+4. Tasks are displayed as **cards**.
-5. Users can delete tasks.
+5. Users can:
+   - mark tasks important
+   - mark tasks completed
+   - delete tasks
-6. (Upcoming) Users can mark tasks as **Important**.
+6. Users can filter tasks using the **navigation filter bar**.
+7. On page refresh, tasks are restored from **LocalStorage**.

 ---

-## 🧪 Running Tests
+# 🧪 Running Tests

 ```
 npm test